Time to Start your Project

 Look for a good collection of different type mics.
 Dynamic mics are good for some things, but any decent studio should have a collection of Large and Small diaphragm condenser mics as well as Tube Mics and some Ribbon mics.
 The reason is the more microphones you have to select from the better the chance to get the sound you want.

 The bottom line, use your head.
 You want to find a studio that is not going to break the bank but can give you a good sounding product.
+Remember some of the greatest recordings of all time were done on 4 track recorders!

-I know some artists that recorded their CD’s in smaller home studios (on steroids) and ended up selling the masters to the record company.
+I know some artists that recorded their CD’s in smaller home studios and ended up selling the masters to the record company.
 And I will be honest with you, you would be surprised on how many recordings are done in smaller niche and home studios.
 It’s like any instrument, it is all about who is using it.

 Do Your Homework